Course Outline

 1. Introduction to Active Attitude

-- Significance of active attitude in working with internal clients.
+- The importance of an active attitude in working with internal clients.

-- Definition of the internal client and the role of internal relationships.
+- Definition of internal client and the role of internal relationships.

-- Proactive vs. reactive attitude – how it affects collaboration?
+- Proactive vs. reactive attitude – how does it affect collaboration?

-- Elements from "Games People Play" (Eric Berne): Analysis of typical psychological games that can occur in relationships with internal clients.
-How to recognize these games and effectively deal with them in the workplace.
+- Elements from "Games People Play" (Eric Berne): Analysis of typical psychological games that can occur in internal client relationships.
+How to recognize and effectively handle these games in the workplace.

-2. Conscious “YES” and “NO” in Relationships with Internal Clients
+2. Conscious "YES" and "NO" in Internal Client Relationships

 - Duration: 3 hours